Braden++

 -Wait

-It doesn’t look too much different than the directly run command, but now the shell waits until the installer is finished, without doing something hacky like looping on which processes exist on the machine.
+It doesn’t look too different than the directly run command, but now the shell waits until the installer is finished, without doing something hacky like looping on which processes exist on the machine.
+While this is pretty simple after already knowing the solution, it took a while for me to get here.

 4. Run the batch script to set the correct env variables

-For me, this is the most finicky part of this whole experience, and the most annoying to deal with.
+I found this to be the most finicky part of this whole experience, and the most annoying to deal with.

 If we simply run ..\vs-install\VC\Auxiliary\Build\vcvars64.bat, the environment variables will only be set for the duration of the script, and will be reset afterwards.
 So we either need to find a way to make these environment variables escape the confines of the script, or we run our commands from within the context of the script.